Application and Deadline Questions/Answers

 A: Annual income statements for the Abbott employee and the spouse related to the student (parent and step-parent) from the most recent year completed must be submitted along with the application.

-A: In the US and Puerto Rico checks are made payable to the school; outside the US checks are made payable to the student of the Abbott employee.
+A: In the US and Puerto Rico checks are made payable to the school and sent in two installments (fall semester and spring semester).

 Q: Is a Clara Abbott scholarship considered taxable income to the Abbott employee?